kaidadnd/Edgenuity-Cheats/README.md

 [Join Our Discord Server to use the script](https://discord.gg/JqVMfUHzEF)

-Revolt is a Tampermonkey script that is as easy as a two-click install.
-Once installed, it will seamlessly integrate Into Edgenuity, automatically completing assignments, quizzes, and tests on Edgenuity.
-It can even skip some videos!

 # 🔍 What It Does

 Revolt has many functionalities, Revolt gets 100% of Edgenuity Answers, Auto Skips Videos in as easy as two clicks to install!